 Looking at the Point-of-Service systems, we see that as of today openEHR is rarely used as the standard for clinical administration in LMICs.
-The largest open-source electronic health record (EHR) implementations for low-resource settings are based on non-standardized data models, and it is unlikely this will change any time soon [59].
+The largest OSS electronic health record (EHR) implementations for low-resource settings are based on non-standardized data models, and it is unlikely this will change any time soon [59].
 Instead, we see that FHIR-native software development frameworks such as OpenSRP [60] and the Open Health Stack [61] are being used more and more.
 In this approach, health professionals use Android apps to register and collect routine health data (Figure 5).
-As an example, OpenSRP has been deployed in 14 countries targeting various patient populations, amongst which a reference implementation of the WHO antenatal and neonatal care guidelines for midwives in Lombok, Indonesia [62,63].
+As an example, OpenSRP has been deployed in 14 countries targeting various patient populations, amongst which is the reference implementation of the WHO antenatal and neonatal care guidelines for midwives in Lombok, Indonesia [62,63].
 Beda EMR takes a similar approach and provides a FHIR native front-end that can be used in combination with any FHIR server as a backend [64].
 Such a solution design is particularly useful for mid-size and smaller healthcare facilities, which are often resource constrained, lacking basic IT infrastructure to deploy a full-blown electronic medical record system.
-Hence, by necessity, the FHIR-based SHR functions as the administrative system-of-record and as the hub for information exchange at the same time.
-Note that this observation in the context of LMICs is not intended to dismiss openEHR outright.
-As the openEHR ecosystem continues to evolve, including its convergence with FHIR as a standard data exchange interface [65,66], we are supportive of using openEHR to realize digital health ecosystems like, for example, has been done in the European Nordic countries [67].
+Hence the FHIR-based SHR functions as both, the administrative system-of-record and the hub for information exchange at the same time.